 - Decreased use (incorporation into hemoglobin): Inhibition of hemoglobin production, decreased erythropoiesis particularly due to pure red cell aplasia may result in decreased iron in plasma.

 - Loss: Loss of iron from the body will deplete iron stores and result in iron deficiency anemia (eventually).
-Since RBC are the biggest repositories of iron, loss of iron is usually due to chronic external blood loss (i.e. from the gastrointestinal tract).
+Since RBC are the biggest repositories of iron, loss of iron is usually due to chronic external blood loss (e.g. from the gastrointestinal tract).
 Testing for fecal occult blood is a method to evaluate for such chronic blood loss.
 Note, that small amounts of bleeding or acute hemorrhage will not result in an iron deficiency anemia because iron can be released from stores.
-It is only when stores are depleted that iron deficiency results.
+It is only when stores are depleted (with chronic blood loss) that iron deficiency results.
 Low iron concentrations in an acutely bleeding animal is more likely due to inflammatory cytokines or transient variation than it is due to iron deficiency from blood loss.
 Internal blood loss (e.g. hemoperitoneum) will not result in an iron deficiency because the iron is not “lost” – it is recycled within the body and reused.

 End point, blanked (a beginning optical density measurement is taken before addition of reagent.
 This decreases the effect of interferences such as lipemia, hemolysis and icterus, which may falsely increase results without a sample blank)